-It’s also worth noting that the donning of seat belts and motorcycle helmets are mandatory here, though not necessarily at the same time.
+It’s also worth noting that the donning of seat belts and motorcycle helmets are mandatory here, though not necessarily at the same time, of course.

-Sitting at 1600m (5,250 ft.) across four ridges, Kigali is one African capital that will take your breath away in more ways than one.
+Sitting at an elevation of 1600 m (5,250 ft.) across four ridges, Kigali is one African capital that will take your breath away in more ways than one.

 - As of March 2013, Mastercard/Maestro is not widely accepted (if accepted at all).
 Make sure you bring debit/credit cards with the Visa symbol, or else you’ll be in for a world of hurt.

 - MTN SIM cards can be purchased at the airport for around $1 USD (including some airtime).
 I generally prefer Airtel given that I can never seem to be able to text the U.S. with MTN.
 Data and voice rates are very reasonable.
 Don’t forget, the network in Africa is GSM 900/1800 so your unlocked North American phone won’t work here (unless its dual-band like the iPhone).
 WiFi is widely available, albeit slow.

 - Driving is a pretty relaxed affair compared to many other countries in the region, though moto-taxis can be a nuisance.